Liquor outlets open to boisterous welcome by consumers in TN, Oppn sees red

-After a dry spell of 43 days, liquor sale resumed at State-run outlets in Tamil Nadu except Chennai amid bursting of crackers and distribution of cakes by some boisterous booze lovers as zealous consumers lined up in front of the stores since early morning to get their quota.
-Opposing the move to reopen the liquor stores, DMK president M K Stalin, clad in black, held a placard and a black flag in front of his house here against restart of sale at booze shops.
+After a dry spell of 43 days, liquor sale resumed at state-run outlets in Tamil Nadu except Chennai amid bursting of crackers and distribution of cakes by some boisterous booze lovers as zealous consumers lined up in front of the stores since early morning to get their quota.
+Opposing the move to reopen the liquor stores, DMK president M K Stalin, clad in black, held a placard and a black flag in front of his house here.

 Slogans were raised briefly by DMK workers demanding the government to close down the outlets.
 Stalin had claimed that opening of liquor shops would lead to further increase in the spread of coronavirus.